mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.26 =
+* Added new shortcode attribute "email='on|off'", default is 'off'.
+* Changed confirmation page from a hard redirect to a Ajax load.
+* Added new email format choice on the Options page, default is HTML.
+* Cleaned up some dead code and comments.

 = Version 0.25 =
 * Fixed problem with checkbox processing when using the prefix attribute.